Check if you need a certificate to export food, drink and agricultural products, and what you'll need to do in a no-deal Brexit.

 - your contact details

-- details of the business or person you’re sending your goods to
+- the business or person you’re sending your goods to

 Once you’ve completed it, attach it to your consignment.